Rolling Stock

 Number: GR-11 (28)

-Was built within the works at ROF Bishopton, currently used to transport the locomotive Stuart J and is fitted with 18″ gauge track.
+Was built within the works at ROF Bishopton, currently used to transport the locomotive Stuart J and its bead is fitted with 18″ gauge track.

 Restored in 2024.